Sales and Customer Success Hiring

 We will share the task with you at the start of the day.
 The task is representative of the work someone in this role at PostHog is doing, and it is always the same for each candidate, so we can make clear comparisons.
 It will typically involve doing actual PostHog work, e.g. prioritizing customers, doing a demo, etc.

-An Sales and CS SuperDay usually looks like this (there is a degree of flexibility due to time zone differences):
+A Sales and CS SuperDay usually looks like this (there is a degree of flexibility due to time zone differences):

 - Kick-off session

-- Time to focus on the task, we can provide support via your personal Slack channel
+- Time to focus on the task, we can provide support via your personal Slack channel (use the channel, don't slide into people's DMs)

-- Demo role-play with Charles and Simon
+- Demo role-play with the team lead and Simon

 - Meet a few members of our team for a quick chat